aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

 Establishing the right performance expectations refers to the fact that the real-time kernel is not a panacea.
 Its objective is consistent, low-latency determinism offering predictable response times.
 There is some additional kernel overhead associated with the real-time kernel.
 This is due primarily to handling hardware interruptions in separately scheduled threads.
 The increased overhead in some workloads results in some degradation in overall throughput.
 The exact amount of degradation is very workload dependent, ranging from 0% to 30%.
 However, it is the cost of determinism.

-### Provisioning a worker with real-time capabilities
+### Provisioning a worker with real-time capabilities {#node-tuning-operator-provisioning-worker-with-real-time-capabilities_cnf-master}

 1. Optional: Add a node to the OpenShift Container Platform cluster.
 See [Setting BIOS parameters](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/8/html-single/tuning_guide/index#Setting_BIOS_parameters).